 Learning What You Can Handle

-Finally, and perhaps most importantly, we’ve learned that we can handle crappy conditions.
+Finally, and perhaps most importantly, we’ve learned that we could handle crappy conditions.
 We still may not like them, but there is a sense of “we’ve done this before and survived.”
 The first time really is the hardest.

 Schedules account for a lot of bad sailing days.
-Now, we’ve all heard that you just can’t have schedules when you’re cruising.
+Now, we’ve all heard that you can’t have schedules when you’re cruising.
 We know that.
 But it takes a while — and usually a bad sailing day — for it to really sink in.

 When we began cruising, we were eager to “begin cruising.”
 We wanted to “get out there.”
-While not a schedule in the sense of someone waiting for us at the other end, it was a schedule in our minds: “We told everyone we were going,” “I’m sick of waiting” and the ever-popular emails asking when we were going to head out.
+While not a schedule in the sense of someone waiting for us at the other end, it was a schedule in our minds: “We told everyone we were going,” “I’m sick of waiting,” and the ever-popular emails asking when we were going to head out.

 Just a little more pressure to accept a less-than-optimal forecast.
 We’ve learned to wait and enjoy where we are.
 And if we do head out on a somewhat less favorable forecast, it’s far more of a conscious decision to accept the conditions and not a case of “I didn’t know it was going to be like this!”

-Whether it’s a torn sail, engine problems or a backed up toilet, mechanical problems can ruin any trip.
+Whether it’s a torn sail, engine problems, or a backed-up toilet, mechanical problems can ruin any trip.
 I’m certainly not going to say that experienced cruisers don’t have them, but I know we had more when we were new and were more flustered by them.

 How Problems Arise